Why should you consider Spain as a place to live?

 How to understand those numbers?

 These indices are relative to New York City (NYC).
 Which means that for New York City, each index should be 100(%).
 If another city has, for example, rent index of 120, it means that on an average in that city rents are 20% more expensive than in New York City.
-If a city has rent index of 70, that means on an average in that city rents are 30% less expensive than in New York City.
+If a city has a rent index of 70, that means on an average in that city rents are 30% less expensive than in New York City.

 - Cost of Living Index (Excl.
 Rent) is a relative indicator of consumer goods prices, including groceries, restaurants, transportation and utilities.
 Cost of Living Index doesn’t include accommodation expenses such as rent or mortgage.
 If a city has a Cost of Living Index of 120, it means Numbeo estimates it is 20% more expensive than New York (excluding rent).

 - Rent Index is an estimation of prices of renting apartments in the city compared to New York City.
-If Rent index is 80, Numbeo estimates that price of rents in that city is on an average 20% less than the price in New York.
+If Rent index is 80, Numbeo estimates that the price of rents in that city is on an average 20% less than the price in New York.

 - Groceries Index is an estimation of grocery prices in the city compared to New York City.
 To calculate this section, Numbeo uses weights of items in the “Markets” section for each city.